1337AD/hallwaybot/README.md

 # hallwaybot
-A Robot that can be called show people the right way in a hallway
+A robot that can be called show people the right way in a hallway